twever/state-of-the-data/README.md

 - Statistically summarizes the source of features in the TDS 6.1 schema source given the values in the TDS source field
 ### Temporal Accuracy from Change Detection
 - Identifies features that may require updating due to currency and detected change
-### Temporal Currency
+### Temporal (Source) Currency
 - Statistically summarizes the source date of features in a feature class given a selected source date attribute field
 - Source date could be the last edit date, the feature creation date, the source data of the imagery from which the feature was derived from, etc.
 ### Temporal Currency (TDS 6.1 Schema)
 - Statistically summarizes the source date of features in the TDS 6.1 schema given the values in the TDS source date field
 ### Temporal Currency Comparison
-- Comapres two outputs from **Temporal** **Currency** and ranks cells in terms
+- Comapres two outputs from **Temporal Currency** and ranks cells in terms
-### Thematic Accuracy (TDS 6.1 Schema)
+### Thematic Accuracy (and scale/density) (TDS 6.1 Schema)
 - Identifies areas where feature collection requirements properly correlate to population
 ### Thematic Summary
 - Performs a statistical summary of a feature subtype or selected attribute

 # Installation and Use
 The State of the Data tools use Python and Esri's arcpy library.
 In order for the tools to run, ArcGIS Desktop verision 10.4+ or ArcGIS Pro 1.2+ must be installed.
 If that condition is met, you should be able to clone this repo and run the tools as ArcGIS geoprocessing tools through ArcMap or ArcGIS Pro or as stand alone scripts.

 # Points of Contact
 - Derek Silva (Derek.A.Silva@nga.mil)